-If you’re just starting off, you might be tempted to use the cheapest canvas for your designs, but don’t rush with that decision.
+If you’re just starting out, you might be tempted to use the cheapest canvas for your designs, but don’t rush the decision.
 Think about your audience and how you’re presenting your brand.
 And don’t forget that the fabric of your garments has to go well not only with your chosen niche, but with your designs too.

 Every apparel retailer should be familiar with three primary fabric types: cotton, polyester, and blended fabrics.
 In this blog post, we’ll be taking a closer look at each of them to help you decide which fabrics are the best for your store.

 Cotton is the most widely produced natural fiber on the planet.
 As a fabric, it’s known for its comfort and durability, which makes it one of the most popular fabrics used in apparel.

 Cotton is a versatile fiber that can be woven or knitted into many different fabrics like denim, flannel, jersey, and more.
 Each of which, of course, has a slightly different feel and wear.

 All cotton fabrics are soft and breathable, which makes them perfect for warm climates and hot weather, and for people with sensitive skin.

 Lastly, cotton isn’t clingy.
 So if you don’t want to sell form-fitting clothes on your store and prefer a looser fit, choose cotton.
 But keep in mind 100% cotton dries slowly, so it’s probably not ideal for activewear.

 Cotton makes a great surface for DTG printing.
 So if you want your design to be opaque and crisp, pick a garment made from 100% cotton.
 Just keep in mind that DTG prints don’t come out as solidly on thick cotton clothing (e.g. sweatshirts) as they do on t-shirts.